Sarah Owens and Michael Livingston

 Whereupon the City Manager in his capacity as Executive Director of the Housing Authority reassured everyone that a report would be forthcoming.

 The Administrative Building appears to be the most feasible option for converting to transitional single room occupant housing with shared communal living, kitchen and restroom facilities.
 It would require restroom and kitchen improvements and may require other, currently unknown improvements to convert the building to residential use.

 The project pretty much dropped off the City Council's radar after that.

 Pfeifer and DeMeyer apparently were inspired to revive the project by the controversy over the sit-lie ordinance.
 Judging by their "business plan" for "Hope Crest", they know very little, if anything, about recovery from chronic homelessness or the current state of homeless services in Salem, and they haven't read the 2019 staff report.
 So, we expect to see all sorts of enthusiasm for the project in the coming weeks.

 Those who don't believe in zombies and unicorns will want to read the SHA staff report.

 January 2019 Report on Feasibility of Hillcrest as Housing

 12/1/19 Update: there's an organizational meeting planned for Thursday, December 5 at 6:30 at First Baptist Church.
-Organizers want the City and partners to spend $2.2M to purchase the property.
+Pfeifer wants the City and partners to spend $2.2M to purchase the property.

-what happened with Yaquina Hall, and what the sciences says about the success rate of projects like "Hopecrest" when it comes to getting people stably housed.
-Better yet, forego the meeting alltogether, and watch this video of Ian De Jong speaking to a group of homeless housing providers instead.
+what happened with Yaquina Hall, and what the science says about the success rate of projects like "Hope Crest" when it comes to getting people stably housed.
+Better yet, forego the meeting altogether, and watch this video of Ian De Jong speaking to a group of homeless housing providers instead.